Russian cruiser Varyag (1983): Construction and service

 Laid down on 31 July 1979 at 61 Kommunara Shipbuilding Plant (Shipyard 445) in Mykolaiv as Chervona Ukraina ("Red Ukraine"), the vessel was launched in 28 August 1983, and commissioned on 16 October 1989.
 The warship joined the Pacific Fleet in 1990.
-Today, Varyag is part of the 36th Surface Ship Division at Vladivostok and has a pennant number 011.

 Between 5–8 June 1990, she paid a friendly visit to Kiel, Germany.

-While in transit from Sevastopol to the new permanent base Petropavlovsk-Kamchatsky from 27 September to 5 November 1990, Varyag and destroyer Bystry visited Vietnamese base Cam Ranh between 22 and 24 October.
+While in transit from Sevastopol to the new permanent base Petropavlovsk-Kamchatsky from 27 September to 5 November 1990, Chervona Ukraina and destroyer Bystry visited Vietnamese base Cam Ranh between 22 and 24 October.

 In 1991–1992 she was engaged in combat training, but in 1993–1994 she didn't go to sea, due to the lack of financing.
 The combat training resumed only in 1995.

+The ship was renamed on 21 December 1995.
+After renaming in 1995, Varyag became part of the 36th Surface Ship Division at Vladivostok and has pennant number 011.

 Between 9 and 13 February 1997 the ship paid a friendly visit to the South Korean port of Incheon, returning to Vladivostok on 19 February.

 Between 2 and 6 October 1999, Varyag and destroyer Bystry visited Shanghai, China to commemorate the 50th anniversary of the founding of the state.

 Between 10 and 15 October 2002, the ship visited the Japanese city of Yokosuka to honor the 50th anniversary of the Japanese Navy.

 Between 10 and 15 February 2004, Varyag, destroyer Admiral Tributs and corvette Koreets visited the South Korean port of Incheon to commemorate 100th anniversary of the loss of the cruiser Varyag (1899), with commander of the Pacific Fleet Admiral Viktor Fedorov on board.

 Between September and December 2005 the ship led a ship detachment on visits to Visakhapatnam (India), Singapore, Jakarta (Indonesia), Sattahip (Thailand) and Haiphong (Vietnam).

 Varyag re-entered service with the Pacific Fleet in May 2008 after an overhaul.
 During the refit, the main missile complex was upgraded from P-500 Bazalt to P-1000 Vulkan.

 In April 2009 the ship paid a visit to the Chinese city of Qingdao to honor the 60th anniversary of the Chinese Navy.
 In October/November the same year, the ship also visited Singapore.